Skip to main content

 Purpose

-The Entrepreneurship Advisory Board (EAB) at Marietta College consists of an external group of professionals with a diverse range of knowledge, skills, and abilities that guide the Director of Entrepreneurship Program (Director) in creating and maintaining timely and relevant curricular and co-curricular programs that aim to accelerate entrepreneurship education at Marietta College and encourage the development of an entrepreneurial mindset among all students.
+The Entrepreneurship and Career Development (CECD) Advisory Board at Marietta College consists of an external group of professionals with a diverse range of knowledge, skills, and abilities that guide the Senior Director of CECDE in creating and maintaining timely and relevant curricular, co-curricular, and extra-curricular programs that aim to accelerate entrepreneurship education and professional development at Marietta College and facilitate the development of an entrepreneurial mindset among all students.

 Guidance and Feedback